upsornjp/webapps-for-experiment/faultSeeding/README.md

 # faultSeeding
-Facilitate the fault seeding process and allow users to maintain the collection of seeded faults
+Java-based web app that facilitates the fault seeding process, compiles the faulty Java files and Java servlets, and maintains the collection of faulty versions of software.